Money and Debt

 Eligible members of the military community may use their VA benefit more than once if they “restore” their entitlement.
 An entitlement is the amount the VA will pay back the lender in case the service member can no longer pay for the house.
 Typically, the VA attempts to make entitlements that cover 25% of a loan.

-If a service member already has a VA loan, an entitlement amount is provided on their Certificate of Eligibility which is how much the VA will guarantee to the lender.
+If a service member already has a VA loan, an entitlement amount is provided on their COE which is how much the VA will guarantee to the lender.
 This entitlement is being used until the loan is paid back.

 To restore entitlement, one of the following must be true: